Fees

 BTC/ETH Options

-0.015% - this fee can never be higher than 12.5% of the options value
+0.015% - this fee can never be higher than 12.5% of the option's value

 USDC Linear Options